VamsiKrishnaMyneni/coding-practice/README.md

    You can navigate to the file location using your file explorer and double-click the `index.html` file to open it in your default web browser.

+   You can open you browser console and can see output of every solution printed in the console.

 ## Contribution Guidelines

 Contributions to this repository are welcome.
 To contribute: